Skip to main content

 While laboratory tests identify biochemical imbalances, specialized sleep studies provide objective data on sleep architecture and breathing patterns.
 A polysomnography (PSG), or sleep study, records brain waves (EEG), eye movements (EOG), muscle activity (EMG), heart rate, breathing, and oxygen levels during sleep.
 This comprehensive assessment can diagnose primary sleep disorders such as sleep apnea or restless legs syndrome, which can coexist with or exacerbate hormonal imbalances.

 A PSG can differentiate between various sleep stages, including light sleep, deep sleep (slow-wave sleep), and REM sleep.
 Hormonal disruptions can alter the proportion of time spent in these stages, affecting the restorative capacity of sleep.
-For instance, low levels, which are often released during deep sleep, can be indicative of impaired sleep quality.
+For instance, low growth hormone levels, which are often released during deep sleep, can be indicative of impaired sleep quality.

 Another diagnostic consideration involves salivary hormone testing, particularly for cortisol.
 Saliva samples can be collected at home at specific times, offering a less invasive way to assess diurnal cortisol patterns compared to blood draws.
 This method can provide a more accurate representation of free, biologically active hormone levels over a 24-hour period.